AndyMeps/ng2-color-picker/README.md

 ## Dependencies

-The module relies on `ng2-bootstrap` for dropdown functionality.
+The module relies on `ngx-bootstrap` for dropdown functionality.

 ## Installation